Cardiac Testing in Derry & Bedford, NH

 A Stress Test is a diagnostic study to evaluate cardiac function during exercise—usually on a treadmill.
 This test is often done to diagnose the presence of coronary artery disease, to obtain prognostic information in patients with known coronary artery disease, or to adjust medical therapy in patients with known heart artery disease.

 An Exercise Stress Echo is a test that combines both an ultrasound study of the heart (Echocardiogram) and an exercise stress test.
 This test helps to identify areas of diminished blood flow to the heart muscle, or blockages in the coronary arteries.

 What is Nuclear Cardiac Testing (Derry location only)

 Your doctor may order a Nuclear stress test if a routine stress test didn’t clearly identify the cause of symptoms or wants to confirm you have heart disease.
 It is also used to look for heart damage, help guide your treatment, or track the progress of your condition.
 The nuclear test is an imaging method that uses a radioactive tracer to show how well blood flows into the heart muscle, both at rest and during activity or if this is not possible, by using medication to increase the blood flow to the heart.

 How to Prepare:

-Results will be sent to your doctor who ordered the test.
+Results will be sent to your doctor who ordered the test usually within in 5 business days.
 Your doctors office will review these results with you according to their office protocol.

 For questions or information on our cardiology testing services, call (603) 537-1363.